compsys-progtools/compsys-progtools.github.io/index.md

 This new course links together different ideas that you have encountered but not covered deeply in other courses.
 We'll learn about tools used in programming and how they work.
-The goal of this course is to help you understand how your computer and programming environment work so that you can debug and learn independently more confident.
+The goal of this course is to help you understand how your computer and programming environment work so that you can debug and learn independently more confidently.

 ## Quick Facts